Configure and build local and remote instances

 Configure and build a local instance

-A local instance exists on the same platform as the Unity Editor.
+A local instance can run on the same platform as the Unity Editor, or on an Android device that is connected to that platform wirelessly or by a USB cable.
 To build a local instance that you have configured in the Play Mode Scenarios window, enter Play Mode.
 All configured Play Mode Scenarios build automatically when you enter Play Mode.

 To learn more about the properties that you can use to configure a local instance, refer to Play Mode Scenarios window reference.